 Malaga, Spain is such a beautiful city that has changed hands throughout history.
 It is the home to Pablo Picasso and Antonio Banderas.
 I have been wanting to visit for some time and I was excited to finally have the opportunity to go.
-This was possibly one of my favourite holiday destinations.
-Exploring more of Spain is something that I would love to do, so I’ve already started looking into what to do in Las Caletillas Spain, in the hopes of one-day planning future trips.
-Let’s just see how it goes.
+This was possibly one of my favorite holiday destinations.

 I hope some of these tips were helpful in knowing what to expect when visiting Malaga!
 It is such a beautiful place and I would gladly go back to learn some more!
 Check out more pictures of Malaga on my Instagram!